 General Anatomy of Spine and Neck

 In order to understand your symptoms and treatment choices, you must start with some understanding of the general anatomy of your spine and neck.
 This includes becoming familiar with the various parts that make up the neck.
-You should have a general understanding of the function of these parts — how they work together.
-The more you know, the more you will be able to talk with your doctors and health care team in words that will help them better understand your specific problem.
-It will also help you understand what they are telling you about your particular problem.
+You should understand the function of these parts — how they work together.
+The more you know, the more you can talk with your doctors and health care team in words that will help them better understand your specific problem.
+It will also help you understand what they say about your particular problem.

-To help patients understand their neck pain problem, information is important so they can make the decisions that will best help them prevent further injury, make the best treatment choices, and speed up the healing process.
+To help patients understand their neck pain problem, information can make the decisions that will best help them prevent further injury, make the best treatment choices, and speed up the healing process.

 The Parts of the Cervical Spine and How They Work